jamesdeluk/hugo/content/posts/consumption-and-media/learnings-2024.md

 - North Korea TV censors Alan Titchmarsh's trousers [67]
 - The least random random number is 37.
 The median second prime factor of all numbers is 37.
 It’s also many other “types” of prime.
 The marriage secretary problem: How to pick the “best” option if you don’t know the value of options in advance?
 Test the first 37% of options, then pick the next option which is better than any you’ve seen so far.
 This gives you a 37% chance of success.
 Put another way: Want to get married in 10 years?
 Test for 3.7 years, then pick the next best person.
 [68]
 - Motorbike armour is… Basically useless.
 Remove it and be comfortable, and/or wear an airbag.
 Or… not?
 [70][71]
+- The trolley problem is a false dichotomy - break the trolley!
+[76]

 ## References